California DC-Coupled Solar-Plus-Storage Net Metering Ruling: A Technology and Policy Review

 Author: Josh Weiner, CEO of SepiSolar and Consultant for NEXTracker

-A SepiSolar white paper reveals the financial benefits of a pending revision to California’s net energy metering (NEM) policy.
+A SepiSolar white paper reveals the financial benefits of a revision to California’s net energy metering (NEM) policy.
 When finalized, commercial DC-coupled solar-plus-storage installations will not only be able to benefit from NEM, but will also be able to increase solar system size, reduce installation and permitting costs, and quicken interconnection approval time.

 Commisioned by NEXTracker, SepiSolar explores the decision and its potential benefits to builders and owners of solar-coupled storage systems.
 Some of these benefits include: